Kugelschieber/asl/README.md

 someUnit addItem "NVGoogles";
 ```

-Where the first brackets contain the parameters used in front of SQF command and the second ones behind SQF command.
+Where the first brackets contain the parameters used in front of SQF command and the second ones the parameters behind the SQF command.
 If more than one parameter is passed, it will be converted to an array.
-This syntax can be used for **all** build in functions (also spawn and so on).
+This syntax can be used for **all** build in functions.

 ```
 foo(x, y, z)(1, 2, 3);